willwray/function_traits/readme.md

                                                   void() >);
 ```

->`set_*_as` traits provide a way to copy properties to the target function type
+>The `set_cvref_as` trait provides a way to copy qualifiers to the target function type
-from a source function type template argument - e.g. to copy cvref qualifiers:
+from a source function type:

 ```c++
     static_assert( std::is_same_v<